 - Fiasp/NovoLog costs significantly more in the U.S. than in other high-income countries.
-For example, Novo Nordisk charges U.S. customers more than 7x more than customers in Switzerland, and 17.5x more to U.S. customers than to customers in Australia.

-- Fiasp/NovoLog has increased in price by

-628 percent since its launch in 2000.
+For example, Novo Nordisk charges U.S. customers more than 7x more than customers in Switzerland, and 17.5x more to U.S. customers than to customers in Australia. - According to Analysource, Fiasp/NovoLog has increased in price by 82 percent since its launch in 2000.